Italy: antigenic tests to relieve congestion in medical centers

 In about one in five cases, a person suspected of being positive is actually negative.
-Despite this, the Italian government has ordered five million of these rapid tests to unclog laboratories.
+Nevertheless, the Italian government has ordered five million of these rapid tests to relieve laboratory congestion.
 Every day, 120,000 tests are performed in Italy, using all methods.
-But to meet the demand, it would take about three times as much, hence the desire to generalize antigenic tests.
+But, to meet the demand, it would take about three times as much, hence the desire to generalize antigenic tests.

 Leave a Reply